HemantBaghel2/ngx-cron-editor/README.md

 ## History

-The ngx-cron-editor is a fork of the vincentjames501's [angular-cron-gen](https://github.com/vincentjames501/angular-cron-gen) for AngularJS 1.5+ and claudiuconstantin's [cron-editor(https://github.com/claudiuconstantin/cron-editor)].
+The ngx-cron-editor is a fork of the Anargyros Roussos's  [@winarg/ngx-cron-editor](https://github.com/winarg/ngx-cron-editor/edit/master/package.json) which is a fork of vincentjames501's [angular-cron-gen](https://github.com/vincentjames501/angular-cron-gen) for AngularJS 1.5+ and claudiuconstantin's [cron-editor(https://github.com/claudiuconstantin/cron-editor)].

 Then, a new fork was made in order to upgrade to Angular 13, remove jQuery and fix an issue when bidnig value to a reactive form.

-**The main additions of this fork is support for Angular 13+ and material design.**
+**The main additions of this fork is a fix of the monthly section's time cron not working.**

 ## License: